bpietroniro/parse-graph/README.md

 ## Tests

-Given more time, I'd like to develop a more robust suite of tests, and set up automated testing.
+Thus far I've relied on manual, iterative testing while developing this project.
+Given more time, I'd like to develop a more robust suite of tests, and set up test automation.

-## I Love Feedback!
+## Feedback Welcome!

-I said it once and I'll say it again: I'd be really grateful to hear any and all questions, comments, criticism, and ideas you have about this project!
+I'd be grateful for any questions, comments, criticism, and ideas about this project!